tejas17shah/cbp2025/README.md

 Championship Branch Prediction 2025

 ## Build
 The simulator expects a branch predictor to be implemented in the files my_cond_branch_predictor.h/cc.
 The Makefile already accounts for these.
-Once these files are added run the following to build the simulator:
 The predictor is statically instantiated within the implemented file.
-For reference check [my_cond_branch_predictor.h](./sample_branch_predictor/my_cond_branch_predictor.h)
+For reference check sample predictor file: [my_cond_branch_predictor.h](./sample_branch_predictor/my_cond_branch_predictor.h)

+To build the simulator once the predictor files are added:

 `make clean && make`